farirpgs/fari-games/_games/charge-rpg.md

 >
 > Used to define complex obstacles.
 >
-> When a PC succeeds a roll, you can advance a `Progress Clock`:
+> - GM creates a clock to representing long-lasting obstacles.
+>   - Divide in 4 segments for a complex obstacle.
+>   - Divide in 6 segments for a complicated obstacle.
+>   - Divide in 8 segments for a daunting obstacle.
 >
+> ---
+>
+> When a PC succeeds an action roll, you can tick segments of a `Progress Clock`:
+>
 > - Tick 1 segment for a `limited effect`.
 > - Tick 2 segment for a `standard effect`.
 > - Tick 3 segment for a `great effect`.
 >
-> When a PC fails a roll, you can advance a `Danger Clock`:
+> When a PC gets a consequence off an action roll, you can tick segments of a `Danger Clock`:
 >
 > - Tick 3 segment for a `desperate position`.
 > - Tick 2 segment for a `risky position`.